1928 United States presidential election in Ohio

 In 1924, John W. Davis, although a native of adjacent and culturally allied West Virginia, had negligible support in the Yankee- and German-settled areas of northern and central Ohio.
 Thus, Davis received barely half the proportion that Cox had, as he was further handicapped by his indecisiveness towards the powerful Ku Klux Klan, and by the complete lack of support from local Democrats in the interests of state offices.
 Progressive Robert La Follette would receive over 17% of Ohio's vote, close to his national average but his best state east of the Mississippi and Illinois Rivers.

 For 1928, the Democrats nominated almost by default Al Smith, an urban New York Catholic.
-Although he was endorsed by La Follette after his 1925 death, Smith was handicapped in urban Ohio by the state's cities' large "hillbilly" population from Appalachian regions of the South, who refused rigidly to vote for a Catholic.
-Similar sentiments were felt amongst traditionally Democratic German Protestants in the central part of the state.
+Although he was endorsed by La Follette after his 1925 death, Smith was handicapped in urban Ohio by the state's cities' large population from Appalachian regions of the South, who refused rigidly to vote for a Catholic.
+Similar sentiments were felt amongst traditionally Democratic German Protestants in the central part of the state; in heavily Amish Holmes County, which had still held the line for Cox and Davis by double digits, Hoover not only was the first ever Republican victor but also won over two-thirds of the county's vote.

-Vote

-By the week of the election, Hoover was overwhelmingly favored to carry the state, and ultimately Ohio was won decisively by Republican Party candidate, Herbert Hoover, with 64.89% of the popular vote.
-This is the best popular vote percentage ever recorded by any presidential candidate in Ohio since 1820, when James Monroe ran unopposed..
-The Democratic Party candidate, Al Smith, garnered only 34.45% of the popular vote.
+By the week of the election, Hoover was overwhelmingly favored to carry the state, and ultimately he won 64.89% of the popular vote in the state.
+This stands as the best popular vote percentage ever recorded by any presidential candidate in Ohio since 1820, when James Monroe ran unopposed.